TheGroobi/go-grab/README.md

 This will fetch the latest version and install it into your Go binary path.

+## Open-Source Licensing

+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Side Notes

 - This project is still in its early stages of development, and features may change frequently.

 - I'm not yet highly experienced in Go, so expect improvements and refinements over time.
 Contributions and feedback are always welcome!

-## Open-Source Licensing

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+### Planned features/stuff

+- [ ] resume functionality for resuming download
+    - Save the download info to metadata/temp file
+    - Resume the download checking the metadata
+- [ ] if the URL provided does not link to anything downloadable, return server http response:
+    - cookies
+    - headers
+    - status code
+    - etc etc